First-Timer's Guide to the National Federation of the Blind Convention

 The Federation has an outstanding college scholarship program; it awards thirty national scholarships at each national convention, ranging in value from $3,000 to $12,000.
 Applications close on March 31 of each year.

 When the students arrive, they know that they are one of the select thirty.
 It is not decided until a meeting of the Scholarship Committee the night before the banquet who will receive which of the scholarships.
-The students, of course, are all winners; the only question is who will receive which one.
+Generally the students will all receive a scholarship; the only question is who will receive which scholarship.
 The winner of the top scholarship is offered the opportunity to speak briefly at the banquet.

 There is a major exhibit area at each national convention.
 This gives convention goers the opportunity to look over all of the latest adaptive technology, to talk with officials from such agencies as the National Library Service for the Blind and Physically Handicapped or the American Printing House for the Blind, and to buy items from exhibitors.
-Convention attendees are also invited to browse the extensive free literature collection on display as well as to examine and purchase items from the NFB store, known as the Independence Market.
+Convention attendees are also invited to browse the NFB’s extensive free literature collection on display as well as to examine and purchase items from the NFB store, known as the Independence Market.
+Because the NFB convention is the largest gathering of blind people anywhere in the world, many technology companies and others who provide products and services to the blind launch new products at our convention, so you will probably want to visit the exhibit space and find out what's new and noteworthy.
+Near the entrance of the exhibit area, you'll find an information table where you can get a print or Braille map of the exhibit hall and a list of all the exhibitors and their locations.

 As with other areas of the convention, the growth in the number of exhibitors through the years has been gratifying.
-In Atlanta in 2004, the number of exhibitors topped one hundred.
+In Atlanta in 2004, the number of exhibitors topped one hundred for the first time.

 Significant door prizes are drawn throughout general convention sessions and at the banquet.
-To be eligible to win, an attendee must be registered and present at the meeting where the prize is drawn.
+To be eligible to win, you must be registered and present at the meeting where the prize is drawn.
 Each morning session begins on time with a drawing for a $100 bill.
-This practice encourages attendees to be present and on time.
 Similar drawings occur periodically throughout general sessions and at the banquet.
 The grand prize drawn at the banquet is much larger than the others.

 Six different types of fundraising will be discussed during the convention.
 These are:

-2. The Jacobus tenBroek Fund: Donations will also be made to this fund for the maintenance and upkeep of the National Center for the Blind property.
-This property houses the operations of the NFB, and other entities.
+- The Jacobus tenBroek Fund: Donations will also be made to this fund for the maintenance and upkeep of the NFB Jernigan Institute property.
+This property houses the operations of the NFB and other entities.

-4. The PAC Plan: This giving opportunity enables individuals to make regular financial contributions to support the programs and activities of the Federation.
+- The Pre-Authorized Contribution (PAC) Plan: This giving opportunity enables individuals to make regular financial contributions to support the programs and activities of the Federation.
 The PAC Plan has insured a consistent flow of monthly income to fund some of the Federation's work.
-By signing up for the Pre-Authorized Check (PAC) Plan a donor authorizes the Federation to withdraw funds directly from a checking account.
-The individual designates how much he/she wants to contribute each month and specifies a day of the month on which the money should be withdrawn from the account.
-To participate in the PAC Plan, the donor must have a checking account, complete a PAC Plan card, sign and turn over a voided check, and begin with a monthly donation of at least $5.00.
+By signing up for the PAC Plan, a donor agrees to make an automatic monthly contribution to the Federation; the donation is withdrawn directly from a checking account or charged to a credit card.
+The individual designates how much he or she wants to contribute each month and specifies a day of the month on which the money should be withdrawn from the account.
+To participate in the PAC Plan, the donor must have a checking account or credit card, complete a PAC Plan card, sign and turn over a voided check (if the contribution is to be withdrawn from a checking account), and begin with a monthly donation of at least $5.00.
 Supporters of the Federation contribute between $350,000 and $400,000 each year through this giving opportunity.

-5. SUN Shares: Supporters of the Federation are also able to make either monthly or annual donations for SUN Shares (Shares Unlimited in NFB).
+- SUN (Shares Unlimited in NFB) Shares: Supporters of the Federation are also able to make either monthly or annual donations for SUN Shares.
 These funds are being set aside in the event that they are needed to support the Federation during difficult times.

 GUIDE DOG RELIEF AREA